fouaddalloul1/gpu-sph-painting-engine/README.md

   <img src="media/swinging-bucket-result.png" alt="Painting produced by the swinging bucket" width="48%" />
   <img src="media/environment-runoff.png" alt="Paint runoff from canvas to the environment" width="48%" />
 </p>

-Recommended final video sequence:

-1. Final paint result first.
-2. Bucket and rope motion.
-3. GPU liquid leaving one or more outlets.
-4. Impact and conversion to a surface film.
-5. Different paint/surface presets.
-6. Edge runoff to the support surface and floor.
-7. Image-to-paint import and profile/state saving.
-8. Runtime statistics, diagnostics, and experimental solver scenes.

 ---